-- production of ancillary materials or pre-products - generation of electricity, steam and heat from primary energy resources used in manufacturing, including their extraction, refining and transport - manufacturing of products and co-products, including their extraction, manufacturing and transport - manufacturing of packaging, including their extraction, manufacturing and transport - waste management from manufacturing packaging and manufacturing wastage including transport up to the recycler or disposal
+- production of ancillary materials or pre-products - generation of electricity, steam and heat from primary energy resources used in manufacturing, including their extraction, refining and transport - · manufacturing of products and co-products, including their extraction, manufacturing and transport - manufacturing of packaging, including their extraction, manufacturing and transport - waste management from manufacturing packaging and manufacturing wastage including transport up to the recycler or disposal

-Manufacturing of galvanized steel IMC includes several processing steps:
+Manufacturing of galvanized steel RMC products includes several processing steps:

 - 1. Impurities, rust, and scale are removed by dipping the purchased steel coil in a vat of hydrochloric acid in a process known as "pickling". - 2.
-The coil is slit lengthwise to create "multiples" or "mults" of the proper width.

-3. Mults are cold-roll formed into a round tube of specific diameter and welded along the seam.
+The coil is slit lengthwise to create "multiples" or "mults" of the proper width. - 3.
+Mults are cold-roll formed into a round tube of specific diameter and welded along the seam.

-- 4. These tubes are galvanized by applying a zinc coat to the inner and outer surfaces through the Atkore Flo-Coat process. - 5.
-Extra protection is added with a polymer topcoat. - 6.
-Conduit shells are cut to their final length. - 7.
+- 4. These tubes are galvanized by applying a zinc coat to the inner and outer surfaces through hot-dip galvanization. - 5.
+Conduit shells are cut to their final length. - 6.
 Conduit is strapped together in bundles with high-tensile steel strapping and stacked into piles using wood dunnage for storage and shipping.

-8. IMC shells are then transported to another facility to be threaded and polished.
+7. RMC shells are then transported to another facility to be threaded and polished.
 They are repackaged in the same way, in addition to threads being protected with a PVC end-cap.